yiningwu-research/Distinction-Theory/README.md

 This repository is the public research archive for **Distinction Theory (DT)** and **Active Finite Distinction Systems (FDS)**.

-The project is organized into:
+The project is organized into four public layers:

 1. **DT Archive** — the broad claim-space archive.
 2. **FDS Core** — the formal finite-system architecture.